 This is one of the best alternative and an interesting profession.
 Dietetics covers food management while nutrition covers the promotion of health through advice on healthy food.
 A nutritionist can become a dietician by studying dietetics course.
 Dieticians create healthy food diet for people and patients with medical conditions.
 A dietician can work in places like NGOs, nursing homes, prisons, schools, health care agencies, hospitals, food manufacturing firms, sports centres, hotels etc. In the present era where people are becoming health conscious, it is a promising profession.

 Bachelor of Physiotherapy (BPT)

-Physiotherapy helps in improving movement dysfunction in human body due to genetic defect, illness or accident.
+Physiotherapy helps in improving movement dysfunction in the human body due to genetic defect, illness or accident.
 The eligibility for the course is 10+2 in science with Biology as a subject.
-Specialization is available in pediatrics, geriatrics, cardiology and ICU.
-BPT is a professional course of duration four and a half years (including 6 month internship).
+Specialisation is available in paediatrics, geriatrics, cardiology and ICU.
+BPT is a professional course of duration four and a half years (including 6-month internship).
 Diploma and degree courses are also available.
 Work areas include community health centres, centres for physically and mentally challenged people, private and government hospitals, sports clinics etc. Private practice can also be done.

 In all of the above courses, you can go for higher studies and start a career as a teacher in colleges.